 – Ephesians 6:13–17

-There are 6 distinct pieces of this armor, so let’s look at each one of them.
+There are 6 distinct pieces of this armour, so let’s look at each one of them.

-Besides that, on a spiritual level, Jesus calls all liars the children of the devil (John 8:44), and they have no place in heaven (Revelation 22:15).
+Besides that, on a spiritual level, Jesus calls all lies the children of the devil (John 8:44) and they have no place in heaven (Revelation 22:15).

 When you practice falsehood, either in word or in deed, you reject Christ and accept the devil.
-Determine today that you will never live or speak a lie again, no matter the cost!
+Determine today that you will never live or speak a lie again deliberately, no matter the cost!

 Keep a desire of doing what is right close to your heart.
 God will judge everyone person according to what they have done (Revelation 22:12), but that judgment will be based on their intentions too (e.g. Matthew 10:42).

-This one is tough for many people, especially in the West.
-That’s because speaking openly about God or the Catholic faith is considered either brainwashing, imposing your beliefs on others, being bigoted, being intolerant, using hate speech, or any other term invented by the media.
+This one is tough for a lot of people, especially in the West.
+That’s because speaking openly about God or the Catholic faith is generally considered either brainwashing, imposing your beliefs on others, being bigoted, being intolerant, or using hate speech.

 But Christ is very clear about this: “For whoever is ashamed of me and of my words, of him will the Son of man be ashamed when he comes in his glory and the glory of the Father and of the holy angels” (Luke 9:26).

 So keep preaching, and don’t water down the Gospel to please anyone!